suchard-group/BranchSpecificSupplementary/README.md

 docker run --mount type=bind,src="$(pwd)",target=/tmp -it beast bash
 ```

-To run each of the analysis, please use the corresponding command below in the interactive bash shell.
+To run each of the analyses, please use the corresponding command below in an interactive shell.

 #### BRCA1